Veterans Benefits Frequently Asked Questions

 PLEASE NOTE: Your UDM e-mail address is the official method of communication.
 It is important you watch your email for important communications, regarding the use of your VA Education Benefits.

 Yes, the university has a Student Veteran Organization called UDMVSO.
 The chapter is recognized by the Student Veterans of America (SVA).
-The president for the 2014-15 academic year is james A. Dick, Jr. and he can be reached at email@example.com.
-The faculty advisor for the UDMVSO is veteran Dr. Mark Benvenuto, Professor of Chemistry.
-The UDMVSO meets once per month during the fall and winter semesters.
+The president for the 2015-16 academic year is Jessica Pudlo and she can be reached at firstname.lastname@example.org The faculty advisor for the UDMVSO is veteran Dr. Mark Benvenuto, Professor of Chemistry.
+The UDMVSO meets approx once per month during the fall and winter semesters.
 There is also a listserve for UDMVSO members.
 Please contact Diane Praet, UDM VA Certifying Official if you want to be included in the listserve membership.

 Tutoring - University Academic Services - 3rd Floor in the Library UAS offers free tutoring in most freshman and some upper-division courses.
 UDM also offers study groups conducted by tutors who sit in on specific sections of targeted courses throughout the term and run weekly study sessions primarily in the areas of math, science and statistics.